 Ferguson, MO.
 63135

-Three sessions are held by the court per month (two night and one day session) at the Municipal Court Building.
+Both day and night court sessions are being held.
 Please see the Municipal Court Calendar for court dates and times.

 The court is presided over by the municipal judge who is appointed by the City Council on the nomination of the city manager for a term of two years.
 Cases handled by the municipal court consist primarily of:

 - Non-traffic violations (shoplifting, assault, nuisances, narcotics and liquor violations, peace disturbances, etc.)

 Monday - Friday 8:30 a.m. - 4:30 p.m.
 Payments are taken between 9:00 a.m. - 4:00 p.m.

 Court window will close at 3:30 p.m. on Mondays when court is in session.